gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 We explain the perils and hiccups of existing software development both professionally and in amateur circles with regards to software releases.
 Software releases can be tamed and we propose a method which can be applied to most software.
-We demonstrate how different projects stored in Github [#githubb]_ compare and how they can improve.
+We demonstrate how different projects stored in GitHub [#githubb]_ compare and how they can improve.
 We dislike Bitbucket [#bitbucket]_ and therefore don't say much about them.
 We also talk in plural form despite us being a single being, hopefully not because we suffer from schizophrenia or